 Learn More About Running Shoes

-The right pair of running shoes from DICK'S Sporting Goods sets you apart on the starting line, and the latest footwear technology keeps you comfortable and ready for the next lap ahead.
+The right pair of running shoes from DICK'S Sporting Goods sets you apart on the starting line, and the latest footwear technology keeps you comfortable and ready for the next lap.

 Runners of all stripes can find the footwear that matches their course.
 Hearty trail-running shoes provide extra traction and stability, while lean sprinting shoes are lightweight and designed for speed.
 Middle-distance runners can step out in footwear that’s lightweight yet cushioned for both comfort and speed.